 - Priority access = See batches before other shoppers when you are close to a store

-- Shoppers who reached Diamond give priority access mixed reviews
+- Shoppers who reach Diamond give priority access mixed reviews

 What is Cart Star on Instacart?

-Cart Star is a rewards program for Instacart shoppers that offers new benefits when you unlock rewards tiers by earning points.
+Cart Star is a rewards program for Instacart shoppers that offers special benefits when you unlock rewards tiers.

 The three rewards tiers are:

 - Gold Cart – 200 points (20 orders)

 - Platinum Cart – 1000 points (100 orders)